Last updated on June 16th, 2021 at 01:44 pm

 Data flow disruption

-All data flow disruptions are not created equal.
+All data flow disruptions aren’t created equal.
 Some data flow processes can detect their own disruptions and backfill when necessary.
 For these flows, the main consequence that might contribute to MICs or MPrin is delay.
 And the most expensive of these are delays in receipt of orders, delays in processing orders, and delays in responding to anomalous conditions.
 Data flows that cannot detect disruptions are usually less critical, but they nevertheless have costs too.
 All of these consequences can be modeled and estimated, and we can develop standard packages for doing so that we can apply repeatedly to MICs or MPrin estimates for different kinds of technical debt.

 Estimates of MICs or MPrin are helpful in estimating the costs of retiring technical debt.
 They’re also helpful in estimating the costs of not retiring technical debt.
 In either case, they’re only estimates, and as such, they have error bars and confidence limits.
 The accounting systems we now use have no error bars.
 That, too, is a shortcoming that must be addressed.